vicariousdrama/howto/lightning/nodeless-and-aws-serverless-example.md

 You should be able to create an order, have an invoice generated with QR Code displayed, pay the invoice and have those sats sent from Nodeless to your configured lightning address.

-You may want to modify the html to remove or change the support text and suggested value codes.